Highlights of this affordable Botswana Wildlife Safari Adventure include:

-Today we explore the Khwai River area on open 4x4 game viewing drives.
+Today we explore the western region of Moremi Game Reserve on open 4x4 game viewing drives.

-Our game drives take us in search of the wild animals this wilderness area is known for, including plenty of mammals.
-The Khwai is home to elephants, buffalos, lions, leopards, cheetahs and wild dogs, as well as an abundance of birds, especially raptors.
-Different animals are seen in each of the seasons, with the end of the dry season and spring being excellent times for spotting wildlife.
+Our game drives take us in search of the variety of wild animals this wilderness area is known for, including plenty of mammals.
+The game found in different parts of Greater Moremi changes over the seasons, with late winter and spring being excellent times for spotting wildlife.
+In certain seasons we drive further to search out migrating wildlife along the rivers.
+Moremi is home to elephants, buffalos, lions, leopards, cheetahs and wild dogs, as well as an abundance of birds, especially raptors.

-From the Khwai River area, we travel to the famous Moremi Game Reserve, considered one of the most beautiful and diverse wilderness areas in Africa.
+Today we travel into the famous Moremi Game Reserve, considered one of the most beautiful and diverse wilderness areas in Africa.